What Does a Midwife Do?

 How to Choose Your Team

 The choice of which health care provider(s) to include on your support team depends on the type of care you prefer.
-That is why we waited until this point in our series to raise the question 'what does a midwife do?'
+There are several kinds of teams:

 Hospital Birth Team: If you are leaning more toward having your birth experience directed by a medical doctor, with more direct access to pain medication and emergency care if needed, you might prefer to have an OB / GYN as one of the health care professionals on your support team.

-All of this must be influenced by your health profile and other conditions of your pregnancy that may pose risks best managed by a medical doctor.
-As shared Day 1, these scenarios might include twins, breach, VBAC and health risks such as pre-eclampsia or gestational diabetes.
+Any of these choices must be influenced by your personal health profile and other conditions of your pregnancy that may pose risks best managed by a medical doctor.
+These scenarios might include twins, breach, VBAC and health risks such as pre-eclampsia or gestational diabetes.

 Moving Forward...

-Today’s main questions were: "What does a midwife do?
+Our main questions in this article were "What does a midwife do?
 How does a midwife compare to a doula compare to an OB / GYN?
 Who should I have on my natural birth support team?"